Are you thinking about buying an Airfree air purifier, but having a hard time trying to figure out which one to get?

-What you’ll find with these models is that they share three key features in common.
+In fact, what you’ll find with these Airfree models is that each one shares three key features in common.
 Regardless of the model you choose, you’ll enjoy these aspects listed below.

 1) Exclusive Patented Air Sterilizing Technology

-Unlike other air purifiers that either rely on a HEPA filter or an ionizer to clean the air, Airfree devices use a special technology that eliminates microorganisms and allergens by destroying them at their core.
+Unlike other air purifiers that either rely on a HEPA filter or an ionizer to clean the air, Airfree devices use a patented Thermodynamic TSS Technology that eliminates microorganisms and allergens by destroying them at their core.

-Airfree air cleaners operate differently by drawing air from the room into the unit, heating it to over 200 ºC and instantly sterilizing it.
+Airfree air cleaners operate by drawing air from the room into the unit, heating it to over 400 ºF and instantly sterilizing it.
 The clean, purified air is then cooled inside the device before being pumped back into the room.

 What’s unique about this air cleaning process is that it doesn’t require any costly filters to replace or maintenance.
 All you have to do is turn the unit on and forget about it.